 Space will be hackable.
 Space will be playful.

 With humanity at the cusp of interplanetary civilization, we are actively building the technologies, tools, and human experiences of our Sci-Fi Space Future.
 In doing so, we build on the spirit of the Media Lab, uniting artists, scientists, engineers, and designers to build a real-life Starfleet Academy (inspired by the iconic institution from Star Trek).
 We are grounded in the academic excellence of MIT, while leveraging the provocative, creative, and futuristic technology expertise at the Media Lab.
-The Space Exploration Initiative supports 25+ research projects, regular parabolic flights, suborbital and orbital launch research deployments, and a team of 50+ students, staff, and faculty.
+The Space Exploration Initiative supports 40+ research projects, an annual cadence of regular parabolic flights, suborbital and orbital launch research deployments, and a team of 50+ students, staff, and faculty.

 We are creating and deploying space technologies that envision a bold and culturally rich “new space age,” from astro-bacteria wearables, to open-access and shareable cubesat constellations, to musical instruments for our space voyages, to floating space habitats, to advanced zero-gravity 3D printing.
 The philosophy of “democratizing access to space exploration”—bringing moonshots and starshots into the purview of hackers and makers—courses through our work, and guides both our research platform and our extensive STEAM outreach efforts.